Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Quantum Cosmology of a Minimal Bigravity Model in the Minisuperspace

-As it can see, the coupling between the matter source and the gravitation $g_{\mu\nu}$ states the identification of two metrics $g_{\mu\nu}$ and $f_{\mu\nu}$ and this reduces from two-variable system to one-variable system in favor just the scale factor $a$, getting $\Psi(a,b)\equiv \Psi(a,\sigma)\equiv \psi(a)$.
-To avoid further confusion, Eq. \eqref{eq:Wheeler-DeWitt-Schrodinger} is referred as Wheeler-DeWitt-Schrödinger equation.
+As it can see, the coupling between the matter source and the gravitation $g_{\mu\nu}$ states the identification of two metrics $g_{\mu\nu}$ and $f_{\mu\nu}$ and this reduces from two-variable system to one-variable system in favor just the scale factor $a$, getting a formal reduction $\Psi(a,b)\equiv \Psi(a,\sigma)\equiv \psi(a)$.
+To avoid further confusion, Eq. \eqref{eq:Wheeler-DeWitt-Schrodinger} is referred as Wheeler-DeWitt-Schrödinger (WDWS) equation.